 Violations of these policies may be reported to any U-Con Volunteer or Staff member.
-In the case of violations of the Harassment or General Misbehavior policies, or violations of other policies where safety has been placed at risk, Volunteers and Staff members are required to promptly escalate reports to the President and/or Con Chair for resolution.
+In the case of violations of the Harassment or General Misbehavior policies, or violations of other policies where safety has been placed at risk, Volunteers and Staff members are required to promptly escalate reports to Ops Captain for resolution.

 Categories of Misconduct

 Do not engage in harassment of attendees, U-Con Staff or Volunteers, hotel personnel, or anyone else at U-Con in any form.
 Harassment includes (but is not limited to) offensive verbal comments related to characteristics including gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, veteran status, or religion; deliberate intimidation; stalking or following; harassing photography or recording; sustained disruption of events; inappropriate physical contact; and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Even if you do not believe that your behavior is harassment, if the recipient does, you need to stop.

 Do not steal from the convention by allowing others to use your convention badge.
 We will confiscate badges from anyone we catch sharing or swapping badges, and they will be asked to leave the convention.
 U-Con is a not-for-profit organization run by volunteers; we break even over time, but cannot tolerate theft.